Employment

 • Must maintain a functional home office with high-speed internet (10MB+).

-This is a Part-time 20 hours per week position, with the ideal candidate having the ability to work from a home office.
+This is a Part-time 26 hours per week position, with the ideal candidate having the ability to work from a home office.
 This position is eligible for a benefits package that includes 10% retirement contribution, and a generous paid time off plan that includes sick, vacation and holiday pay.
-Starting salary range is $50.00 to $55.00 per hour.
-Submit RESUME and COVER LETTER no later than August 25, 2025, to [email protected] or Area Agency on Aging of Western Michigan, 3215 Eaglecrest Dr NE, Grand Rapids, MI 49525.
+Starting salary range is $50.00 to $55.00 per hour, plus mileage reimbursement.
+Submit RESUME and COVER LETTER no later than Monday, October 27, 2025, to [email protected] or Area Agency on Aging of Western Michigan, 3215 Eaglecrest Dr NE, Grand Rapids, MI 49525.

 AAAWM is committed to fair employment practices and equal employment opportunity regardless of age, ancestry, color, creed, ethnicity, family-care status, gender identity, marital status, medical condition, pregnancy, mental or physical disability, national origin, personal appearance, height and weight, political affiliation, race, religion, sex, sexual orientation, and veteran status.